gglsg97/Q2-Final-Project-IT-WEB-23-62-0055/README.md

-Q2 iv) Queries and Answers are included in a folder
+Q2 iv) Database file, Queries and Answers are included in a folder